More than one side to an RGS Pupil

 We strongly encourage all of our students to cultivate a comprehensive personal profile that demonstrates more than just academic prowess.
 To support them, we provide an extensive range of regular co-curricular activities as well as opportunities to provide service leadership within school or volunteer within our local community.

-To provide focus for this process, we have recently introduced the RGS Gold Award which monitors each student’s involvement in the co-curricular programme, engagement in volunteering and participation in leadership activities both inside and outside of school.
+To provide focus for this process, we have the RGS 360 Award which monitors each student’s involvement in the co-curricular programme, engagement in volunteering and participation in leadership activities both inside and outside of school.
 The co-curricular element of the award can be achieved by a sustained commitment and long-term involvement in one of over 70 different clubs or societies.

 In Year 13, we extend the opportunities available by inviting our most senior students to take up leadership within school as prefects.
 These young men can serve on our Senior Prefect Team or be appointed to a role as a Head of House, a Subject Ambassador or a Junior School prefect.